 My husband and I wanted to start trying to have a family and I decided it was easiest to reduce my risk first.
 So I had a preventative double mastectomy with reconstruction at 30 years old.
 I have 3 kids.
 I have a 4-year-old, a 7-year-old and 10-year-old.
 With my first it was hard not to be able to breastfeed, but with my second and 3,rdit got less depressing.

 And you eventually had your ovaries removed as well?

-Your risk for ovarian cancer starts to increase at age 40, so just before my 40thbirthday (two years ago) I had my ovaries removed, in a procedure called an oophorectomy.
+Your risk for ovarian cancer starts to increase at age 40, so just before my 40thbirthday (four years ago) I had my ovaries removed, in a procedure called an oophorectomy.
 That was a hard decision also, because you have to be sure you’re done having kids and you go into menopause.
 None of these decisions were easy—but certainly much better than having to face cancer.

-What advice would you give to other women considering this test or going through this process?
+What advice would you give to other women considering this test or going through this process

 Discuss seeing a genetic counselor with your gynecologist and get a referral to know your risk and whether you should get the BRCA blood test.
 Hook up with some organizations that are out there for support like Bright Pink and FORCE.
 Finding a support group is really key to navigating your life.
 Some women will just want to do mammograms and other traditional testing, and that is their choice.